 Because of this interconnection, addiction treatment often incorporates family members and close friends into the process.
 Because all the individual people in a family are interconnected, meaning one person’s behaviour can impact the others, the overall wellbeing of the family can play an important role in the recovery process.

-During family therapy a counsellor will facilitate healing through providing a facilitated therapeutic space in which family members can have an opportunity to express how they feel.
+During family therapy, a counsellor will facilitate healing by providing a facilitated therapeutic space in which family members can have an opportunity to express how they feel.
 It may be useful to talk about what has been happening in your lives, it might be that you have been struggling with preoccupation and worry about the addicted person.

 Family therapy in addiction treatment can be delivered in various different therapeutic styles including: